Safety Instructions (blaze)#

 - Don't operate the camera in the vicinity of strong electromagnetic fields.
 Avoid electrostatic discharge (ESD).
-For more information, see Avoiding EMI and ESD Problems.
+For more information, see Avoiding EMI and ESD Problems (blaze).

 - Transport the camera in its original packaging only.
-Do not discard the packaging.
+Don't discard the packaging.

 - Only use water, alcohol, or neutral cleaning agents when cleaning the camera; other cleaning agents can damage the surface finish.
 Follow the cleaning instructions.

 - Before using the camera, carefully read this document and observe the safety information.